katholiek-onderwijs-vlaanderen/sri4node/README.md

                     // This is a collection of predefined functions.
                     // You can build your own (see below).
                     // These functions can execute an arbitrary set
-                    // of preperatory queries on the database,
+                    // of preparatory queries on the database,
                     // You can execute stored procedures and create
-                    // a temporary table to allow you to
+                    // temporary tables to allow you to add things like :
-                    // add ' AND guid IN (SELECT guid FROM mytemptable) '
+                    // ' AND guid IN (SELECT guid FROM mytemptable) '
+                    // to the query being executed.
-                    // to perform any kind of filtering on
+                    // Allowig any kind of filtering on
                     // the resulting list resource.
                     query: {
                         authors: $q.filterContains('authors'),